Article updated: December 01, 2023

 Create your tweet

-To get started, select Composer .
-Then follow the steps in this article to create your post.
+To get started, open the post composer, and then follow the steps in this article to create your post.
 Hootsuite does not currently support creating polls.

-- Under Publish to, select the Twitter profile you'd like to publish to.
+- Select the Twitter profile you'd like to publish to.

 - Links - if you include a link, a link preview appears on the right.
 Can’t see a link preview?
 See Work with link previews.

 - Mentions - To mention a Twitter user, enter @ followed by the Twitter handle, and then select an option from the list.
-To learn more, see Mention a user or Page.
+Mentions remain in plain text until the post is published.
+Learn more about mentioning a user.

-- Emoji - Select the smiley face to add emoji (see also Add more inclusive emoji).
+- Emoji - Select the smiley face to add emoji.

 - To shorten a link, below the Content area, select Shorten with Ow.ly.
 The full links remain visible in the Content area, while the post preview on the right displays the shortened link.